-If the person with whom R lives pays rent and is an FU member, use [PgUp] to go back and change A19 to 5 - RENTS and ask A31-A35.
+If the person with whom R lives pays rent and is an FU member, use [PgUp] to go back and change A19 to 5 - RENTS and ask A31-A33.

-- A37.
+- A35.
 The amount here should be rent for a comparable room, house or apartment, including whatever furnishings and utilities the landlord provides.
 Military and government employees in government-provided housing often give us the amount of their housing allowance in answer to this question.
 We do not want that.
-Ask what comparable non-government housing would rent for in the R's area. - A38.
-See A34. - A39.
-Check the response to A36 to make sure that FU pays no rent because a government housing program pays it all.
-Exclude "student housing". - A40-41.
+Ask what comparable non-government housing would rent for in the R's area. - A36.
+See A32. - A37.
+Check the response to A34 to make sure that FU pays no rent because a government housing program pays it all.
+Exclude "student housing". - A38-39.
 We accept any kind of central or room air conditioners powered by conventional means.
 We are interested in whether utility expenses include costs of air conditioning.
-So if R explicitly tells you they have it but never use it, the answer is NO. Likewise, if the a/c is by unconventional means and requires no power (e.g., certain kinds of "swamp coolers", evaporation, etc.), A40 is also NO.
+So if R explicitly tells you they have it but never use it, the answer is NO. Likewise, if the a/c is by unconventional means and requires no power (e.g., certain kinds of "swamp coolers", evaporation, etc.), A38 is also NO. - A40.
+We want the fuel used-answers such as "hot air" or "steam heat" are inadequate.
+What fuel heats the steam or air?
+If more than one fuel is used, record all kinds used.